brsynth/rpbasicdesign/README.md

 ## Lycopene example

+If one wishes to only use a subset of BASIC parts, the way to go is to provide a restricted list of parts with the `--parts_file` option.

-This will generates up to 88 constructs for the lycopene producing pathway defined in `examples/lycopene_CrtEBI_from_selenzy.xml.xml`, using the parts described in `examples/parts_for_lycopene.csv`.
+The command below generates up to 88 constructs for the lycopene producing pathway defined in `examples/lycopene_CrtEBI_from_selenzy.xml.xml`, using the parts described in `examples/parts_for_lycopene.csv`.
 Output files will be written in `examples/lycopene_sbol` folder for SBOL files and `examples/lycopene_dnabot` for DNA-Bot.
 At the end 88 constructs should be outputted.